 Praise is one of the most powerful tools for teachers, but it must be used meaningfully.
-If students are praised all the time, even when they are not trying hard, the praise becomes devalued and meaningless.
+If students are praised all of the time, even when they are not trying hard, the praise becomes devalued and meaningless.
 When you want to give out praise, be specific and make it clear what you are praising.
 This will help students to recognize what they are doing well and will encourage them to continue.

-- On the board, write your own personal answers to the following questions: What's your favorite animal?
+- On the board, write your own personal answers to the following questions: What's your favourite animal?
 What's the name of your pet/family member?
-What's your favorite sport?
-Where do you like to go on vacation?
+What's your favourite sport?
+Where do you like to go on holiday?
 What do you like doing in your free time?
-What color are your eyes?
-What's your favorite city?
+What colour are your eyes?
+What's your favourite city?
 When did you start teaching at this school?
-Don't write the questions on the board-just the answers.
+Don't write the questions on the board just the answers.
 Number them from 1-8.
 Then say These are the answers to some questions about me.
 You can see the answers.
 Can you guess what the questions are?
-Point to the first answer-for example, lion-and ask What's the question?
+Point to the first answer, for example, lion and ask What's the question?
 Elicit the correct response.
-(What's your favorite animal?)
-Then, in pairs, have students guess the questions for the rest of the answers. - Give students two minutes to discuss their ideas.
-Then ask different pairs for their suggestions. - If you wish, have students continue to play the same game in pairs.
-Have them write the answers only, not the questions, and then challenge their partner to guess the questions.
+(What's your favourite animal?)
+Then in pairs, ask students to guess the questions for the rest of the answers. - Give students two minutes to discuss their ideas.
+Then ask different pairs for their suggestions. - If you wish, tell students to continue to play the same game in pairs.
+Ask them to write the answers only, not the questions, and then challenge their partner to guess the questions.

-• Use the Photo Have students open their books to pp. 6-7.
+• Use the Photo Tell students to open their books to pp. 6-7.
 Draw their attention to the photo.
-In pairs, have students think of nouns and adjectives to describe it.
+In pairs, ask students to think of nouns and adjectives to describe it.
 Give them two or three minutes.
-Then ask different pairs to read aloud their words.
-Elicit the word climber if this isn't mentioned by any students; point to the men and say They're climbing on the mountains.
-They're...
+Then ask different pairs to read their words aloud.
+Elicit the word climber if this isn't mentioned by any students, point to the men and say They're climbing on the mountains.
+They're ...
 Point to the drone and ask What's this called?
-If students have difficulty, write it in scrambled form on the board as a clue: r n o d e.
+If students have difficulty answering, write it in jumbled form on the board as a clue: r n o d e.

-- Have students look at the top of p.
-7. Read aloud the instructions.
+- Tell students to look at the top of p.
+7. Read the instructions aloud.
 Say You have to listen carefully to the sentences.
 Are they true or false?
-Play TR: 1 once.
-Have students compare their answers in pairs.
-Then do a wholeclass check. - Extra Challenge Set out photos of people doing outdoor sports.
-Put students in pairs and have them choose a photo.
-In their pairs, have them write their own true/false sentences about the photo.
-Then have them exchange their sentences and photo with another pair. - Extra Support Be prepared to play TR: 1 several times, if necessary.
-If students are still struggling to answer the questions, stop after each sentence and have a volunteer write the sentence on the board for students to refer to.
+Play TR: 1.
+Tell students to compare their answers in pairs.
+Then do a whole-class check. - Extra Challenge Set out photos of people doing outdoor sports.
+Put students into pairs and ask them to choose a photo.
+In their pairs, tell them to write their own true/false sentences about the photo.
+Then tell them to swap their sentences and photo with another pair. - Extra Support Be prepared to play TR: 1 several times, if necessary.
+If students are still struggling to answer the questions, stop after each sentence and ask a volunteer to write the sentence on the board for students to refer to.